kubernetes/community/contributors/design-proposals/network/pod-resolv-conf.md

 * `search` is a list of additional search path subdomains.
 On `resolv.conf` platforms, these are entries to the `search` setting.
 These domains will be appended to the existing search path.

-* `options` that are an OS-dependent list of options.
+* `options` that are an OS-dependent list of (name, value) options.
+These values are NOT expected to be generally portable across platforms.
 For containers that use `/etc/resolv.conf` style configuration, these correspond to the parameters passed to the `option` lines.
 Options will override if their names coincide, i.e, if the `DnsPolicy` sets `ndots:5` and `ndots:1` appears in the `Spec`, then the final value will be `ndots:1`.